devanmcg/IntroRangeR/11_IntroMultivariate/README.md

 But PCA is not the only choice for ordination, and for ecologists, it is rarely the best choice.
 The vegan package provides many alternatives to the Euclidean distance measure;  see `?vegdist`.
 See`?metaMDS` and `?capscale` for non-metric and metric multidimensional scaling functions for analysis.
+See `?sppscores` for issues related to accessing and interpreting species scores fit with `capscale` on non-Euclidean distance matrices.

 While I don't get into ordinations with other distance measures here in *Introduction to* ***R***, you can check out my other course, [Analysis of Ecosystems](https://github.com/devanmcg/rangeR/tree/master/Analysis%20of%20Ecosystems).